JapaneseGrass/ParkRangerTools/README.md

 Tip: When you bind to `0.0.0.0`, other devices on the same network (for example, a phone or tablet) can reach the app by browsing to `http://<your-mac-ip>:8000/`.

+This deployment is a demo environment intended for testing; feel free to create accounts and explore without restrictions.

 ### Quick deploy for demo (Render)

 If you just need a public demo link (data is ephemeral on redeploy), you can point Render at this repo: